Answering Related Questions: Introduction

-\textbf{First and main motivation.} On the one hand, efficiently solving the meta-problem for some task $\Pi$ (in the regime where the radius allows it) permits to build a~customized dataset of graphs each labeled by the adequate answer to~$\Pi$.
+Efficiently solving the meta-problem for some task $\Pi$ (in the regime where the radius allows it) makes it possible to build a~customized dataset of graphs each labeled by an appropriate answer to~$\Pi$.
 Indeed, if one wants the dataset on which $\Pi$ is solved to be some precise set $\mathcal D$ or to be sampled according to a~chosen distribution, one at least gets a~dataset $\mathcal D'$ that is pointwise close to the desired target.
 This can be useful to create benchmarks, curate instances for a~programming competition, or enable supervised learning for~$\Pi$.
 Depending on the exact use case, we may ask for more properties from the instances of~$\mathcal D'$.
-Ideally, solving $\Pi$ on the inputs of $\mathcal D'$ should remain as challenging as on general inputs.
-Or, at the very least, $\mathcal D'$ should not contain too many \emph{trivial} instances.
-This can in principle be favored by tweaking the distance function between inputs.
+Ideally, solving $\Pi$ on the inputs of $\mathcal D'$ should remain as challenging as on~$\mathcal D$, or at least remain nontrivial, and as representative as possible of the original target distribution.
+Regarding the last use case, while machine learning has become a~promising approach to combinatorial optimization~\cite{cappart2023gnnco}, supervised methods face a~clear bottleneck: producing labeled training instances requires solving possibly NP-hard problems.
+Consequently, many recent works favor reinforcement learning~\cite{barrett2020eco} or unsupervised learning~\cite{wang2022principled,sun2022annealed,parkar2025localupdates}.
+Applying supervised learning in this context relies on additional ad-hoc ingredients such as efficient problem-specific solvers \cite{SunY23}, leveraging sharp phase transitions and CSP solvers \cite{Lemos19}, or problem-dependent generation of hard instances~\cite{Lelarge25}.

-\textbf{Second motivation.} On the other hand, the magnitude of the hardness radius somehow informs, at least for relevant input metrics, on the degree of difficulty of a~problem.
-For instance, for a~chosen distance between inputs of \NP-hard graph problems, this draws a~hierarchy of \emph{increasingly hard} problems.
-We wish to explore how this hierarchy\footnote{or \emph{these hierarchies} since more than one input distance can be considered} compares with those obtained through the prisms of approximability, parameterized complexity, and smoothed analysis.
+The magnitude of the hardness radius may inform, at least for some relevant input metrics, about the degree of difficulty of a~problem.
+For a~fixed distance between inputs of \NP-hard graph problems, this draws a~hierarchy of ``increasingly hard'' problems.